Zyadbassem/threejs_journey/README.md

 hey there my name is zyad and this is my three.js learning journey i'm using the three.js documentaion and three.js journey course by Bruno smith as a reference

-# eighth lesson
+# ninth lesson

 - here is what we will do in this lesson

-  - learn about textures
+  - learn about materials

 ## setting up